vhalbuquerque/pre-signup-lambda/README.md

 - pre-signup-lambda/tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.
 - template.local.yaml - A template as the previous but including env variables key to run locally.
-- env.example.yaml - Environment variables JSON file
+- env.example.yaml - A sample of environment variables JSON file

 ## Install dependencies